XiplusChenyu/Object-Location-DQN/Logs.md

 #### update:
 > Please add logs here
+12/20 Change the steps num to 8 and start training<br/>
 12/14 add an optimizer in RL model<br/>
 12/14 add
 12/10 update this project with python3.6 and newest tensorflow and Keras<br/>